How-To Creole

 What You Will Learn

-You will learn how to pronounce the basic vowels.
+You will learn how to pronounce the basic Haitian Creole vowels.

-You will learn how to pronounce more distinctive sounds such as ay, anm, enn, etc.
+You will also learn how to pronounce distinctive vowel combinations such as ay, anm, enn, and others.

-The illustration below shows how to pronounce basic Creole vowels.
+The illustration below shows how to pronounce the basic Haitian Creole vowel sounds.

-Focus on the green letters, because they will help you to pronounce the vowels correctly.
+Focus on the green letters, because they will help you pronounce the vowels correctly.

-How to Pronounce Vowels that End with "n"
+How to Pronounce Nasal Vowels Written with “n”

-• Please watch the video to hear how to pronounce them.
+• Please watch the video to hear how these sounds are pronounced.

 • Pay close attention to the sounds ay and anm.
-They are very common in Creole.
+They are common in Haitian Creole.

 A Few Things to Keep in Mind

-2. The sound àn itself is very rare in Creole.
-It sounds somewhat like the name Ann or Anne.
-It is perhaps one of the rarest sounds in Creole.
+3. The sound àn is rare in Haitian Creole.
+It sounds roughly like the English name Ann or Anne.

 How to Say the Colors in Haitian Creole